mattbellis/PHYS-3330/raw-content/lab4-raw.md

 ### Prelab Question {#1.1}

-In this course, you will be using the LF356 op-amp.
+In this lab, you will be using the LF356 op-amp.
 Open up its datasheet on the [Datasheets and Instrument Manuals page](/PHYS-3330/manuals-data-sheets).
-You should keep this open, as you'll refer to it multiple times for the prelab.
-Starting on page 2 there are tables holding values for various properties of this op-amp and other closely related op-amps (make sure you pull values from the right column).
+You should keep this open, as you'll refer to it multiple times throughout the prelab and lab activities.
+Starting on page 2 there are tables with values for various properties of this op-amp and other closely related op-amps (make sure you pull values from the right column).

 What is the open-loop DC gain, $A_\text{VOL}$?
-Report it in a unitless number.
+Report it as a unitless number.

-## Input and output impedance
+## Input impedance

-Op-amps are designed to have very large input impedance ($R_i$ in Figure @fig:opamp-man) and very small output impedances ($R_o$ in Figure @fig:opamp-man).
-The very small output impedance allows it drive loads without voltage dividing much of its output over its output impedance (consider taking $R_1$ to zero in the voltage divider transfer function where $R_1$ is the output impedance and $R_2$ is a load).
-Even though op-amps have this advantage, they have a limit of how much current they are able to output.
-The maximum output current is an important consideration when it comes to the ability of an op-amp to drive a load.
-This maximum output current acts very much like a current limit would on the power supply.

-The very large input impedance means that very little current flows into (or out of) the inputs.
+Op-amps have input terminals that are designed to have very large input impedances ($R_i$ in Figure @fig:opamp-man), such that virtually no current can flow into or out of the inputs.
 The second ***GOLDEN RULE*** assumes that the input impedance is infinitely large and ***no*** current flows in or out of the inputs.

 **GOLDEN RULE 2:** No current flows in or out of the inputs: $I_+=I_-=0$.

 ### Prelab Question {#2.1}

 According to the datasheet, what is the input impedance (resistance) $R_i$?

+## Output current

+Op-amps have very low output impedances ($R_o$ in Figure @fig:opamp-man) allowing them to efficiently drive loads (think back to the input and output impedance considerations from lab 2).
+However, regardless of the output impedance, there is current limit inherent to each op-amp design.
+The current limit (maximum output current) is an important consideration when it comes to the ability of an op-amp to drive a load.

 ### Prelab Question {#2.2}